jbudis/snakelines/docs/user/running.rst

    git clone https://github.com/jbudis/snakelines

 Compiling is not required, scripts are ready for use right after download.

+Note that GATK3 has to be installed separately (if the user intends to use it) as the license prohibits GATK3 to be distributed via Conda repository.

 Directory structure of input files
 ----------------------------------